EljonasCavalcante/website-personal-style/README.md

-# Personal website
+# Personal website - Eljonas Cavalcante

-This is a solution for the [personal one](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29). he challenges of the personal website is to build an interactive presentation that helps improve my coding skills when building realistic projects.
+This is a solution for [Personal website](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
+The  site challenge is to build an interactive presentation that helps improve my coding skills when building realistic projects.

 ## Table of contents